kismetwireless/kismet/docs/dev/webui.md

 When requesting common fields that might have overlapping names (such as location and signal fields), or simply to make referencing the field easier, an alternate name can be provided by passing an array, for example:  `['kismet.device.base.signal/kismet.common.signal.last_signal_dbm', 'base.signal']`.

+#### drawfunc - function (optional)

+Optional function for performing custom drawing when the row is visible.
+The devicetable is optimized to only call draw functions when the row is visible, so you don't need to worry about performing unnecessary work.

+The `drawfunc` function takes three arguments:

+* `dyncolumn`, the current column definition, which allows access to the name, id, and other fields passed to the `kismet_ui.AddDeviceColumn(...)` call
+* `datatable`, an object instance of the device table as a `.DataTable()` object, allowing access to the over-all data table records
+* `row`, an object instance of `.DataTable().row()` for the row being drawn.
+This is already resolved to the actual row, eliminating the concern for sorting or visible position resolution.

 #### name - string (optional)

 Optional name of the column definition.
 This allows searching by the column name in render functions to determine the index.